I want to share with you some minimalist podcast recommendations that I have really enjoyed.

 The episodes average 35 minutes in length, but I recommend that you find a little extra time to listen.
 Dan and Vanessa’s conversations about how they tackle the challenges of modern-day life will resonate with you.

-Try these 2 minimalist podcast episodes from Simple Life Together:
+Check out these minimalist podcast episodes from Simple Life Together:

 Bonus Minimalist Podcast Recommendation

-Still can’t get enough of Marie Kondo and The Life-Changing Magic of Tidying Up?
-Check out this classic episode of the By The Book podcast, in which the hosts live by the steps of the book for two weeks straight.
+Still can’t get enough minimalist podcasts?
+Check out this classic episode of the By The Book podcast, in which the hosts live by the steps of Marie Kondo for two weeks straight.
 (Spoiler: their partners are less than thrilled about this!)
 Plus, there’s a follow-up episode!

 Nicole writes the blog PodcastManiac.com.
 Nicole has been addicted to podcasts since 2013, and she started her blog to share her love of podcasts and podcast recommendations with others.
 She can often be seen walking around with an iPhone in her pocket and a headphone in one ear.
 Her favorite shows are Death, Sex & Money and The West Wing Weekly.